Home Blog CDL Weight Rules

 The 36-Foot Rule (Inner Bridge)

 To carry the full 68,000 lbs on your two tandem groups (34k + 34k), the distance between them (Inner Bridge) must be at least 36 feet.
-If you slide your trailer wheels too far forward and shorten this distance to 30 feet, your allowable weight drops.
+If you slide your trailer wheels too far forward and shorten this distance to 30 feet, your allowable weight drops significantly.

 4. How to "Scale Out" a Load: Sliding Tandems